 RYAN S. LEAN

-Ryan Lean is a shareholder with Keesal, Young & Logan in its Long Beach office.
+Ryan Lean is a shareholder with Keesal, Young & Logan in its Long Beach office and currently serves on the firm’s Diversity and Inclusion Committee.
 His practice includes a broad range of civil litigation in state and federal court and before the Financial Industry Regulatory Authority (FINRA).

 Ryan graduated with honors from the University of California, Berkeley in 2006 with a double major in legal studies and international trade.
 While there, he was a four-year member of the men’s varsity swimming team and Team Captain his senior year.
 Ryan received his J.D. from Loyola Law School in 2010.
 During law school, he was a senior editor of the Los Angeles Public Interest Law Journal, and also served as a judicial extern for the Honorable Margaret M. Morrow in the United States District Court for the Central District of California.